PhenixCollaboration/web/_analysis/emcal.md

 on the local batch system and creating workflow definitions native to REANA.
 The code created for use in REANA is kept in this PHENIX repository on GitHub (Work in Progress):
 [https://github.com/PhenixCollaboration/reana/tree/main/pi0extraction](https://github.com/PhenixCollaboration/reana/tree/main/pi0extraction){:target="_blank"}.
-Additional changes include some code cleanup and a minimal amount of renaming of code units,functions and scripts for better readability.
-A few notes:
+Additional changes include some code cleanup and a minimal amount of renaming of code units, functions and scripts for better readability.

+##### Starting Point

 The analysis starts with files produced by the *Taxi* process.
 For example, the ROOT macro `pioExtraction.cc` takes the *Taxi* ROOT files as input and generates `MB` (min bias)